Open a Company in Hong Kong in 2026

 The simplest way to check whether the address is truly in the Central Business District is to use Google Maps.
 Enter the office address provided by your CPA, select walking distance (not driving), and compare it against either Hong Kong Station or Central Station, the two main MTR stations in the CBD.
 For reference, our office is only 4–6 minutes on foot from these stations.
 If you see an address that shows 10–15 minutes walking distance, you’ll know the office is further out.
 Some agencies are even 20 – 40 minutes away.
 Always confirm the physical office address and whether the address matches your company’s image.

-4. Are they a Robot?
+4. Do they offer a personal tounch?

 Some incorporation agents use Robots to answer questions.
 For those who rely on Robots, you can hardly expect any personalized customer service.
 If you are based overseas, there will often be emotions and stress in maintaining a company overseas.
 You should look for firms who are still willing to offer human interactions service.